Hannah-Moon/Hannah-Moon/README.md

-I am a Creative Manager and Experience Strategist in 🇺🇸.
-I employ diffdrent design methods and technologies to create interface where human and computer can interact and empower each other.
+I am a resesearcher and experience designer in 🇺🇸.
+I employ diffdrent design methods and technologies to create enchant user experience where human and computer can interact and empower each other.
 I love to find innovative solutions in complex problems.

 You can see what I am currently up to on [https://hannah-moon.github.io/][1].